Auckland, New Zealand

 We asked people if there is a lot of crime.
 They answered:

 "Auckland is generally considered to be a safe city, with crime rates lower than many other major cities around the world.
 However, there is still some crime in Auckland, including property crime, violent crime, and drug-related crime.
 The city has seen an increase in gang-related crime in recent years, and there have been some high-profile cases of serious crime.
-The police are actively working to reduce crime in the city, and the public is encouraged to report any suspicious activity," commented one expat who made the move to Auckland.
+The police are actively working to reduce crime in the city, and the public is encouraged to report any suspicious activity," remarked one expat who made the move to Auckland.

 Is there a lot of diversity?
 Are people in Auckland accepting of differences?

 "Auckland is a diverse city with people from many different backgrounds and cultures.
 The city is known for its acceptance of differences, with many different ethnicities, religions, and lifestyles represented in the population.
-People in Auckland are generally welcoming and accepting of people from different backgrounds, and the city is a great place to live for people of all backgrounds," explained one expat living in Auckland, New Zealand.
+People in Auckland are generally welcoming and accepting of people from different backgrounds, and the city is a great place to live for people of all backgrounds," remarked one expat living in Auckland, New Zealand.

 Get Quote